outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - identify any examples missing from patents in docs/tasks by diffing patent spec texts
     - organize function implementations, to do list, examples, logic

+  - examine alternate interpretations of incompleteness theorem statements & implications:
+    - 'has to use terms outside of the definition to define the object'
+    - 'the definition has to exist in a system where contradictions to it can exist'
+    - 'are there non-mathematical structures (cannot be standardized to math interface) that are necessary for describing math structures'
+    - what about recursive definitions with no halting condition defined or triggered
+    - apply the definition of absolute/contextual/alternate/potential meaning to this problem

   - add to govt

     - give example of how to connect perspectives across conflicts in a way that doesnt invalidate either side - if you dont connect them, they will continue